jlspeeddragon/TankExporter/README.md

 ## A tool to export Tanks from World of Tanks.
 #### This is an ongoing project by me..
 Coffee_

+### Version 23:
+Fixed a stupid bug in the path names to where the game and res_mods.
+Added some code to find more of the missing tank parts.
+WG has split the tier 8 tanks in to 2 pgk files.
+I will need to change the code to deal with this as some point.
+As it is, tanks from that 2nd pkg are ignore.

 ### Version 22:
 Paths to folders are now saved to the wot_temp folder.
 You won't need to reset the game and res_mods/currentversion